patrick-crawford/WEB422-Backup/notes/intro-web-api-security.md

 }, 'secret', { expiresIn: 60 * 60 });
 ```

-For more information on the usage of this function including options such as additional options, methods and errors/codes, see [the documentaiton for jsonwebtoken on npm](https://www.npmjs.com/package/jsonwebtoken)
+For more information on the usage of this function including additional options, methods and errors/codes see [the documentaiton for jsonwebtoken on npm](https://www.npmjs.com/package/jsonwebtoken)

 <br>